katsign/pwa-budget/README.md

 ## *Installation*

+### Local Clone

-### Navigate into the repository folder on your local machine and open the built-in terminal.
+#### Navigate into the repository folder on your local machine and open the built-in terminal.
 You will need Node.js installed to run this application.

 - On the command line, type `npm i` to pull the app's dependencies to your local.
 - Type `npm start` to run the application locally.
 - Navigate to `http://localhost:3000` to view the development server.

+### Installing the PWA for Devices

+#### For Desktop

+- Click the install icon in the browser navigator.
+- Confirm the download and the browser window will close, opening instead as a standalone app.

+#### For Mobile

+- Open the browser's `Share` tab.
+- Scroll down and tap `Add to Home screen`.
+- Confirm by tapping `Add`.
+- A shortcut will be added to the homescreen.

 ## *Usage*